-The Tillicum Code of Student Rights and Responsibilities and the Code of Student Conduct is presented to you so that you and your child can understand the expectations for behaviour that are held by school administration, teachers, support staff, parents and School District policies and regulations.
+The Tillicum Code of Student Rights and Responsibilities and the Code of Student Conduct are presented to you so that you and your child can understand the expectations for behaviour that are held by school administration, teachers, support staff, parents and School District policies and regulations.

 BC Human Rights Code:

 In line with the BC Human Rights Code, which prohibits discrimination based on an individual’s race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender equity or expression, or age.
 Tillicum’s Code of Conduct promotes a climate of understanding and mutual respect where all are equal in dignity and rights.

 Students are expected to participate in safe, appropriate and healthy play.